hakeemwright93/Quantamental-Credit-Arbitrage-Engine/README.md

 # Quantamental-Credit-Arbitrage-Engine

-EXECUTIVE SUMMARY: Systematic Credit Risk & Covenant Analysis

-Issuer: Ford Motor Credit Company LLC (FMCC)
+EXECUTIVE SUMMARY: This project demonstrates a systematic "Quantamental" workflow—synthesizing unstructured legal data with quantitative debt schedules to identify mispriced credit risk.
+By analyzing Ford Motor Credit (FMCC) and its peers, the engine flags structural vulnerabilities that traditional quantitative screeners often overlook.

 Date: April 2026

-Thesis: Identifying structural risk-adjusted alpha through the synthesis of maturity bottlenecks and legal covenant strength.
+---

+Phase 1: Single-Issuer Structural Risk (Ford Credit)

+The first phase of the engine focuses on a deep-dive analysis of Ford Motor Credit, utilizing NLP-driven legal parsing and liquidity schedule synthesis to identify a looming "Maturity Wall."

-1. Quantitative Signal: The 2026 Maturity Wall
+1. The Quantitative Signal: The 2026 Maturity Wall

-Using Note 9 (Debt and Commitments) from the 2026 10-K, my analysis identified a massive liquidity "bottleneck":
+Using Note 9 (Debt and Commitments) from the 10-K, the engine identified a massive liquidity "bottleneck":

-•	2026 Maturity Peak: $51.8 billion in debt is contractually due in 2026.
+2026 Maturity Peak: $51.8 billion in debt is contractually due in 2026.

-•	Context: This represents a significant refinancing risk peak for the company's $141.4 billion total debt stack.
-•	Risk: This "Maturity Wall" creates substantial pressure in the current interest rate environment, as nearly 37% of the debt matures within a single year.
+Concentration Risk: This represents nearly 37% of the company's $141.4 billion total debt stack maturing within a single 12-month window.

+Refinancing Pressure: This concentration creates significant "Execution Risk" in a high-interest-rate environment.

-2. Qualitative Analysis: NLP-Driven Legal Due Diligence I utilized a custom NLP pipeline (Gemini) to parse Exhibit 4-C (Description of Securities) to determine if bondholders are protected during this 2026 peak:
+2. Qualitative Analysis: NLP-Driven Legal Due Diligence

+To determine if bondholders are protected during this peak, I utilized a custom NLP pipeline (Gemini) to parse Exhibit 4-C (Description of Securities).
+The engine flagged several "silent" risks:

-•	Covenant Strength Score: 3/10 (Weak)
-•	Key Vulnerabilities Identified: o	Porous Negative Pledge: The indenture includes a 5% "basket" of Consolidated Net Tangible Assets (CNTA) and broad carve-outs for securitizations, hedging, and export financing. o	Lack of Event Risk Protection: The document contains no "Change of Control Put" or 101% repurchase clause, leaving bondholders exposed if the company is acquired. o	No Cross-Default: The "Events of Default" are limited to specific note series; a default on one series does not necessarily trigger a default for others. o	Unsecured Ranking: These are unsecured obligations, ranking equally with other unsecured debt but structurally subordinate to any secured debt.
+Porous Negative Pledge: Identifies a 5% "basket" of Consolidated Net Tangible Assets (CNTA) and broad carve-outs for securitizations, which can lead to structural subordination.

+Absent Event Risk Protection: The engine confirmed the lack of a "Change of Control Put", leaving bondholders exposed to leveraged buyout (LBO) risk without a 101% repurchase clause.

+Limited Cross-Default: "Events of Default" are siloed to specific note series, potentially allowing a "selective default" scenario without triggering an enterprise-wide collapse.

+3. Methodology: NLP & Indenture Parsing

+Unlike traditional screeners that rely on lagging metadata, this engine uses Large Language Models (LLMs) to perform real-time "Indenture Logic Extraction."

+Extraction: The model scans Exhibit 4-C for specific legal "triggers" (Negative Pledge, Cross-Default, Change of Control).

+Scoring: It assigns a Covenant Strength Score (1-10) based on the presence and "porosity" of these protections.
+Ford Credit received a 3/10 (Weak) due to the high volume of permitted liens and lack of event-risk puts.

 ![Ford Covenant Analysis](outputs/Ford_Covenant_Summary_Table.png)